scipy/scipy/doc/source/tutorial/interpolate/extrapolation_examples.rst

 When the default extrapolated results are not adequate, users need to implement the desired extrapolation mode themselves.

-In this tutorial, we consider several worked examples of both approaches.
+In this tutorial, we consider several worked examples where we demonstrate both a use of available keywords and manual implementtaion of desired extrapolation modes.
 These examples may or may not be applicable to your particular problem; they are not necessarily best practices; and they are deliberately pared down to bare essentials needed to demonstrate the main ideas, in a hope that they serve as an inspiration for your